diegoesturillo/indicadores-genero-usach/README.md

 They were also compared with official data from the Higher Education Information Service (SIES, in spanish) of the Ministry of Education (MINEDUC, in spanish).
 - The graphs were created using interactive tools, allowing for further exploration by the user.
 - All information has been anonymized and is presented for analytical purposes only.
-- This project is under GNU GLP v3 License.
+- This project is under GNU GPL v3 license.
 Reproduction and replication of the results is permitted.
 The code may be modified by citing the original source.
 - Any other analysis  must be cited based on the work of the Observatorio de Género y Diversidad (OGD).